Close

 Does Europe have better sunscreens?

-Americans have fewer choices than Europeans in their sunscreen options, on average, American products have notably poorer protection from harmful ultraviolet A, or UVA, rays.
+Americans have fewer choices than Europeans in their sunscreen options and, on average, U.S. products, especially non-mineral sunscreens, have notably poorer protection from harmful ultraviolet A, or UVA, rays.

-UVA rays have less energy than ultraviolet B, or UVB, rays and don’t burn the skin,but can cause the skin to age, suppress the immune system and contribute to the development of skin cancer.
-Whereas most U.S. sunscreens prevent sunburn effectively when used correctly, they aren’t as good as European sunscreens at preventing the more subtle skin damage produced by UVA radiation.
+UVA rays have less energy than ultraviolet B, or UVB, rays and don’t burn the skin, but can cause the skin to age, suppress the immune system and contribute to the development of skin cancer.
+Most U.S. sunscreens prevent sunburn effectively when used correctly but they generally aren’t as good as European sunscreens for preventing the more subtle skin damage from UVA radiation.

 In the U.S., sunscreens are regulated as non-prescription drugs, which means new UV filter ingredients are subject to the same lengthy review process that all pharmaceutical drugs must undergo.
-Companies that manufacture sunscreen ingredients –ingredients currently on the market and those in Europe– have not produced the safety testing that the Food and Drug Administration has requested.
-ConsequentlySo no new sunscreen filters have been approved by the Food and Drug Administration since 1996, despite sunscreen makers having applied to use 8 sun-filtering chemicals developed by European companies.
+Companies that manufacture sunscreen ingredients used in U.S. and European products have not produced sufficient safety testing requested by the Food and Drug Administration.
+That’s why the FDA hasn’t approved a new sunscreen filter since 1996, despite manufacturers seeking to use eight sun-filtering chemicals allowed for use in the EU.

-Although the FDA’s methods are intended to protect public health, consumers are left with subpar sunscreens in the meantime.
+Although the FDA’s methods aim to protect public health, the delay leaves consumers with subpar sunscreens in the meantime.
 In 2019, the FDA proposed rules to strengthen the UVA protection offered by U.S. sunscreens, expressing concern over the role UVA rays play in cancer development.
-But these new rules, proposed again in 2021, have yet to be finalized or go into effect.
+But the FDA – which proposed these regulatory updates again in 2021 – has not yet finalized the changes, so they haven’t taken effect.

 UV filters

 Only two FDA-approved ingredients offer strong protection against UVA rays: zinc oxide and avobenzone.
-Sunscreen manufacturers of products for the European market can pick and choose among seven ingredients that offer strong protection against UVA radiation.
-Some of these chemicals appear to offer significant performance advantages over the sunscreen chemicals the FDA permits in products sold on the American market.
+Sunscreen manufacturers of products for the European market can pick and choose among eight ingredients that offer strong protection against UVA radiation.
+Some of these chemicals appear to offer significant performance advantages over the sunscreen chemicals the FDA permits.

 There is a disconnect between the chemical approval process and what’s available on the market.
 The FDA is reluctant to approve new sunscreen ingredients, but there’s little reassurance about most of the chemicals already being used in U.S. products.

-According to the FDA’s 2021 proposed sunscreen order , only two active ingredients allowed in U.S. sunscreens, zinc oxide and titanium dioxide, are considered safe and effective.
-There are 12 other chemical-based active ingredients that have been approved by the FDA, and some can be found in most products on the U.S. market.
+According to the FDA’s 2021 proposed sunscreen order, only two active ingredients allowed in U.S. sunscreens are considered safe and effective: Zinc oxide and titanium dioxide.
+The FDA has approved 12 other non-mineral active ingredients and some can be found in products on the U.S. market.
 But the agency doesn’t have enough data to determine their safety.

 EWG believes all sunscreen chemicals should be subject to careful review and high standards of safety.
 This is critical to ensuring sunscreens provide adequate UV protection and protect Americans from chemicals that may endanger human health.
 Ingredients that offer ineffective skin protection or cause irritation, skin allergies or other health risks should be tightly restricted or barred.

-Between 2003 and 2010, sunscreen makers applied for FDA permission to use eight sun-filtering chemicals developed by European companies.
+Between 2003 and 2010, sunscreen makers applied for the FDA’s permission to use eight sun-filtering chemicals developed by European companies.

-Four of these – Tinosorb S, Tinosorb M, Mexoryl SX and Mexoryl XL – appear to be more effective than avobenzone, the most common UVA filter permitted by the FDA and deserve to be considered for the U.S. market.
+Four of these chemicals – Tinosorb S, Tinosorb M, Mexoryl SX and Mexoryl XL – appear to be more effective than avobenzone, one of the most common UVA filters permitted by the FDA.
+These four chemicals deserve to be considered for making U.S. sunscreens.

-Tinosorb S and Tinosorb M UVA filters, developed by BASF, also seem to be more stable than avobenzone.
+Tinosorb S – the trade name for Bemotrizinol and the ingredient also marketed as Parsol Shield – and Tinosorb M UVA filters, developed by BASF, also seem to be more stable than avobenzone.
 The European Commission has studied both Tinosorb S and Tinosorb M and determined they may safely be used in sunscreens in concentrations of up to 10 percent .

-The companies have yet to satisfy FDA requests – and in the meantime, Americans are being shortchanged.
+The companies have yet to satisfy the FDA’s data requests – and in the meantime, Americans are being shortchanged with inadequate sunscreens, especially compared to European ones.

 Mexoryl SX, also called ecamsule, was developed by the cosmetics manufacturer La Roche-Posay, which claims it offers strong protection.
 The company has sold sunscreens containing this chemical in Europe since 1993.
 Canada admitted it to its market in 2013 and approved a successor chemical, Mexoryl XL, at concentrations up to 10 percent.

 In 2006, the FDA allowed La Roche-Posay to produce one specific sunscreen formulation with Mexoryl SX for the U.S. market.
-But in 2015, as it had with other companies, the FDA asked La Roche-Posay for more information about its other chemicals’ safety tests before allowing the company to use them in a range of sunscreen products.
+But in 2015, as it had with other companies, the FDA asked for more comprehensive safety testing data before it would allow widespread usage.